MegaCreater/Navarambhah/pneumonia-detection/pneumoniaDetection/readme.md

 - Numpy

 ## Files
-- `pneumonia_detection`: The main Python script for training and evaluating the model.
+- `pneumoniaDetection`: The main Python script for training and evaluating the model.
 - `README.md`: This file providing detailed information about the project.
-- `pneumonia_detection`: Directory containing the saved model.
+- `training_models`: Directory containing the saved model.

 ## Usage
 1. Clone the repository: